-This guide to age-appropriate chores for kids will give you ideas on the type of chores your child can do, dependant on their age.
+This guide to age-appropriate chores for kids will give you ideas on the type of chores your child can do, dependent on their age.
 However, these age recommendations are a guide only.

 Chores For Ages 2 to 4

-Children who are aged 2 to 3 can learn how to do simple, shared chores that teach them to take responsibility for their own messes and to help out others in the family.
-Chores at this age are mostly aimed at creating good habits early on.
+Younger kids and toddlers who are aged 2 to 3 can learn how to do simple, shared chores that teach them to take responsibility for their own messes and to help out others in the family.
+Kids’ chores at this age are mostly aimed at creating good habits early on.